 The impact of replacing the spectrum of bovine fat with spectra of native fat for both rat and human skin samples is established.
 Principal component analysis (PCA) of the spectral residuals reveals that the magnitude of the spectral residuals and the effects of tissue fat content on the quality of the linear regression were decreased.
 The key implication of the research detailed in this dissertation is that chemical heterogeneity of skin tissue must be considered in multivariate models intended for noninvasive glucose measurements.

 glucose monitoring, microspectroscopy, near infrared, noninvasive, PLS, skin heterogeneity

 Copyright 2011 Natalia Victorovna Alexeeva

 Alexeeva, Natalia Victorovna.
-"Characterization of skin tissue heterogeneity with near-infrared microspectroscopy and its effects on noninvasive measurements of glucose." dissertation, University of Iowa, 2011.
+"Characterization of skin tissue heterogeneity with near-infrared microspectroscopy and its effects on noninvasive measurements of glucose."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.